neefrankie/origami/README.md

 Before using our APIs, you may first prepare the html code.

 ### Learn about the structure and the components of our header
+At this part, I will introduce the root element and the html code fragments of the components of our header.
+They are just help you to understand the structure and configuration of ftc-header.If you do are not interested in them, you can skip this part and go direct to the next part:**The 3 kinds of headers we provide**.

 #### The Root
 The root element of ftc-header is a **header**, which should have the attribute **data-ftc-component="ftc-header"** and the class **class="ftc-header"**: